 I vetoed crawling through the crawl tube myself, lest I get stuck, and opted to go up the climbing wall instead.
 I think that was a smart move.
 Just beside the climber are the swings, but for such a large park there aren’t all that many.
 There are two big-kid swings, one baby swing and one adaptive swing (which I was happy to see).
 And I’ll be nit picky, but I would love to have seen some spring riders, or a ground level playhouse as not all little kids like climbing.

 The splash pad has a beautifully painted concrete base by Tennis Mapa Inc., and water features from Pointe-Claire’s Vortex Aquatic Structures.
-With benches and tables surrounding the play area, and an open-sided shelter, this is going to be a great spot to cool off after a morning of playing.
-There are tall cat tails, spinning flowers, water cannons and a turnable sail (complete with NDIP’s logo 🙂 )
+With benches and tables surrounding the play area, and an open-sided shelter with cozy Adirondack chairs, this is going to be a great spot to cool off after a morning of playing.
+There are tall cat tails, spinning flowers, water cannons, small bubblers, and a turnable sail (complete with NDIP’s logo 🙂 )

 Steps away is the bright and modern chalet which has its opening hours posted on the door.
-I took pictures of the summer and fall hours signs, they’re in the picture gallery.
+The bathroom inside is large and clean, and you’ll also find drinking fountains inside and out.

-We did a little walk around, saw the water retention basin, visited the older itty-bitty playground on Boulevard Virginie Roy and adjacent to the soccer field, and then stared up at the large dedicated graffiti wall.
+We did a little walk around, saw the water retention basin with its fountain, visited the older itty-bitty playground on Boulevard Virginie Roy and adjacent to the soccer field, and then stared up at the large dedicated graffiti wall.

 Before leaving we